lxly9/progression-respun/README.md

 - Farming & Food Overhaul
   - ~~have a chance for crops to decay; when not removed, the decay spreads to neighboring crops~~
   - Oven for Farmer's Delight
-  - Worms can be used to fertilize Farmland
+  - ~~Worms can be used to fertilize Farmland~~
-    - can be found while digging up dirt-like blocks
+    - ~~can be found while digging up dirt-like blocks~~
     - can be attached to Fishing Rods as Bait
-  - Dynamic Stack sizes for Saturation values
+  - Dynamic Stack sizes based on Saturation values

 - Mob Overhaul